Viktor Samsonov

-General of the Army Viktor Nikolayevich Samsonov (Виктор Николаевич Самсонов; 10 November 1941 – 17 November 2024) was a Russian and Soviet military officer.
+General of the Army Viktor Nikolayevich Samsonov (Note: Виктор Николаевич Самсонов) (10 November 1941 – 17 November 2024) was a Russian military officer.
+He became a Soviet Army officer after graduating the Far Eastern Higher Combined Arms Command School in 1964.
 He was the last Chief of the General Staff of the Soviet Armed Forces from 1991 to 1992 and was in command of all military forces on the territory of the Russian SFSR after the dissolution of the Soviet Union.
 He was then the Chief of the General Staff of the Commonwealth of Independent States (CIS) Armed Forces from 1992 to 1993, Chief of Staff for Coordinating Military Cooperation of the CIS Member States from 1993 to 1996, and the Chief of the General Staff of the Armed Forces of the Russian Federation from 1996 to 1997.

 Early military career

 Samsonov was born on 10 November 1941 in the work settlement of Dukhovnitskoye, Saratov Oblast, Russian SFSR.
 After he graduated from school he first worked at a train station in Sosnogorsk.
-He entered the Soviet Army in 1960 as an officer cadet, and was commissioned as a lieutenant from the Far Eastern Higher Command School in July 1964.
+He entered the Soviet Army in 1960 as an officer cadet, and was commissioned as a lieutenant at the Far Eastern Higher Command School in July 1964.
 In October of that year he was assigned to the Soviet Naval Infantry, where he served as a platoon and company commander, in the 55th Naval Infantry Division of the Pacific Fleet.
 Samsonov attended the Frunze Military Academy in the early 1970s, where he was classmates with Mikhail Moiseyev and Boris Gromov, and graduated in 1972.
 Afterwards he held command roles in the motor rifle forces of the Soviet Army at the regimental and division level.
 In 1974 he received a promotion to lieutenant colonel ahead of schedule, and was promoted to colonel in 1979.
 After graduating from the General Staff Academy of the Soviet Armed Forces in 1981 Samsonov became a motor rifle division commander.

 In September 1983 he was made the chief of staff of a field army, and in May 1985 he was appointed as commander of the 4th Army, in the Transcaucasian Military District.
 In May 1987, as a lieutenant general, Samsonov was made chief of staff and first deputy commander of the Transcaucasian Military District.
 In July 1990 he became the commander of the Leningrad Military District, and during the August 1991 coup attempt in the Soviet Union he was named the military commandant of Leningrad by the State Committee on the State of Emergency.
 He supported the local government and did not have significant role in the events of the coup, with his main action being the increase in security at military sites in the area.